cgrates/cgrates/docs/api_tprates.rst

    }

    type RateSlot struct {
 	ConnectFee         float64 // ConnectFee applied once the call is answered Rate               float64 // Rate applied
-	RatedUnits       int     //  Number of billing units this rate applies to RateIncrements   int     // This rate will apply in increments of duration GroupInterval    int     // Group position
-	RoundingMethod   string  // Use this method to round the cost RoundingDecimals int     // Round the cost number of decimals Weight           float64 // Rate's priority when dealing with grouped rates }
+	RateUnit           string     //  Number of billing units this rate applies to RateIncrement      string     // This rate will apply in increments of duration GroupIntervalStart string     // Group start time during a call RoundingMethod     string  // Use this method to round the cost RoundingDecimals   int     // Round the cost number of decimals Weight             float64 // Rate's priority when dealing with grouped rates }

  *JSON sample*: